vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 ---

-This page documents how a new application gets included in the main F-Droid repository.
+This page documents how a new application gets included in the main NetHunter Store repository.
 It includes the technical details that a submitter should be aware of.

 Application Inclusion Proposal
 ------------------------------

-To propose inclusion of a new application to the main F-Droid repository, one could post the applications relevant information to the Submission Queue.
-The more advanced alternative is writing a complete metadata file yourself, test, and propose inclusion (merge request) directly into the fdroiddata Git repository; speeding up the process.
+To propose inclusion of a new application to the main NetHunter Store repository, one could post the applications relevant information to the Submission Queue.
+The more advanced alternative is writing a complete metadata file yourself, test, and propose inclusion (merge request) directly into the nethunter-storedata Git repository; speeding up the process.
 Both ways will be described below in detail.

 Note that you can propose inclusion even you are not a developer or